 Day at Port:

 Since we were sailing during Hurricane Matthew, we unexpectedly got an extra day in Cozumel.
 This time I didn’t want to do anything but sit, enjoy the beach and drink.
 So, if you only have one day and you want to doing.
 That is doable too.
 My sister and I decided to split this day as she was looking for a more active experience.
 We hung out at the small beach right off the port dock, which was amazing because we could swim, enjoy beers all while in view of our the Disney Fantasy.
+Alternatively, we could have opted for a day at the San Francisco Beach Club, which sounds super fun in retrospect, but we did end up having a pretty relaxing day, which was nice.

 My sister decided to take a cab over to Playa Mia for and more wild day on the beach, including a water play zone and tequila tasting.
 She had a great time too.
 Whatever your desired experience, it can happen in Cozumel.